enisz/igdb/README.md

 | game | Reference ID for Game | The game this alternative name is associated with |
 | name | String | An alternative name |

 Return value depends on the `$count` parameter.
-For more details on the return values please refer to the [Return Values Section](#return-values).
+For more details on the return values check the [Return Values Section](#return-values).

 ### Artwork
 `IGDB::artwork(array $query, boolean $count = false) : mixed`

 Fetching data from IGDB database using [Artwork Endpoint](https://api-docs.igdb.com/#artwork).
-For more details on the method parameters please refer to the [Query Parameters Section](#query-parameters).
+For more details on the method parameters check the [Endpoints Section](#endpoints).

 **Endpoint Details:**